MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

 Going further
 -------------

-Now that the MicroEJ Platform is connected to the BSP it can leverage the Java Test Suites provided by the `Platform Qualification Tools`_.
+Now that the Platform is connected to the BSP it can leverage the Java Test Suites provided by the `Platform Qualification Tools`_.
 See :ref:`tutorial_run_test_suite_on_device` for a step by step explanation on how to do so.